chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

 A metadata.rb file is:

-* Located at the top level of a cookbook's directory structure
+* Located at the top level of a cookbook's directory structure.
-* Compiled whenever a cookbook is uploaded to the Chef server or when the ``knife cookbook metadata`` subcommand is run, and then stored as JSON data
+* Compiled whenever a cookbook is uploaded to the Chef server or when the ``knife cookbook metadata`` subcommand is run, and then stored as JSON data.
-* Created automatically by knife whenever the ``knife cookbook create`` subcommand is run
+* Created automatically by knife whenever the ``knife cookbook create`` subcommand is run.
-* Edited using a text editor, and then re-uploaded to the Chef server as part of a cookbook upload
+* Edited using a text editor, and then re-uploaded to the Chef server as part of a cookbook upload.

 .. end_tag

 .. note:: A metadata.json file can be edited directly, should temporary changes be required.
 Any subsequent upload or action that generates metadata will cause the existing metadata.json file to be overwritten with the newly generated metadata.
 Therefore, any permanent changes to cookbook metadata should be done in the metadata.rb file, and then re-uploaded to the Chef server.

+ New in 12.8, ``gem`` allows the specification of gem dependency installation via ``chef_gem``.
+New in 12.6, ``chef_version`` for supporting a range of chef-client versions in a cookbooks, ``ohai_version`` for supporting a range of Ohai versions in a cookbook.
+Changed in Chef Client 12.0 to support version constraints, requires ``name``.
+New in 12.0, ``issues_url`` to capture issues tracking, ``provides`` method for mapping a custom resource or provider to an existing resource or provider, and ``source_url`` to capture source capture.

 Version Constraints
 ====================